system-transparency/stfe/README.md

 a document.
 A log leaf contains:
 - A _checksum_ that represents a data item of opaque type.
 - An _identifier_ that is tied to what the checksum represents.
-- A _signature_ that covers `checksum` and `identifier` using the submitter's secret signing key.
+- A _signature_ over `checksum` and `identifier` using the submitter's secret signing key.
 - A _namespace_ that is tied to the submitter's verification key, e.g., think of it as a hashed public key.

-The log verifies that the entry is signed for the specified namespace but nothing more than that.
+The log only verifies that an entry's checksum and identifier are cryptographically signed based on the specified namespace.
 A client that wishes to enforce transparency logging could require that, say, a valid Debian package is only used if its checksum appears in the log with a correct namespace and identifier.
-Such a use-case scenario enables us to:
+This allows us to:
 1. **Facilitate detection of compromised signing keys**, e.g., a software publisher can inspect the log to see if there are any unexpected checksums in their own signing namespace(s).